Matevito/Basic-ruby-proyects/mastermind/README.md

 What is this?
 ---
 This proyect consist on a version of Mastermind using ruby and that runs directly from the command line.
 To run the game the file that needs to be open in the terminal is "main.rb".
-The objectiv of this proyect is to practice oop with the creation of this game.
+The objective of this proyect is to practice oop.

 What I have learned?
 ---
-OOP is hard but I have to admit that i feel that this proyect, even when has been harder than the tic-tac-toe one, is more organized regardin the methods of the diferent objects that needs the game.
-I think that i'm slowly understanding the advantages of using OOP.
-Even then, i still think that the road to really understand and apreciate oop is still very long so in these day's I will be checking a book about the logic behind thinking about oop.
+OOP is hard but I have to admit that this proyect, even when has been harder than the tic-tac-toe one, is more organized regarding the methods of the diferent objects that needs the game.
+I have the feeling that I'm slowly understanding the advantages of using OOP and how to use it.
+Even then, I still think that the road to really understand and apreciate oop is still very long so in these days will be checking a book about the logic behind thinking about oop.

 Things to do!
 ---